ClusterCockpit/cc-doc/content/en/docs/release/_index.md

   migration](/docs/how-to-guides/database-migration/)).
 - Migrate your job archive to version 3 (see [Job Archive migration](/docs/how-to-guides/archive-migration/)).
-- Transfer the checkpoints from the external `cc-metric-store` instance to the `cc-backend` `./var/checkpoints` directory
+- Upgrade external or migrate to internal cc-metric-store.
+Transfer the checkpoints from the external `cc-metric-store` instance to the `cc-backend` `./var/checkpoints` directory

 The database migration can take more than one day.
 To minimize downtime, you can copy the existing SQLite database and perform the migration on the copy